Markers

 • For beginners, useful colors matter more than the largest set.

-• Brush tips are comfortable for soft cozy shapes.
+• Brush tips are comfortable for rounded cozy shapes.

 • Alcohol markers can bleed through, so protect the next page.

-• Ohuhu can be a good option to consider for cozy coloring.
+• Ohuhu is a strong option to compare for cozy coloring.

 FAQ